-BASKING RIDGE, NJ, October 14, 2019 – Women who have three chromosomally-normal embryos as a result of In Vitro Fertilization (IVF) have a 94.9% chance of achieving pregnancy, new research conducted by Reproductive Medicine Associates (RMA) and presented at the annual meeting of the American Society for Reproductive Medicine (ASRM) shows.
+Women who have three chromosomally-normal embryos as a result of In Vitro Fertilization (IVF) have a 94.9% chance of achieving pregnancy, research conducted by Reproductive Medicine Associates (RMA) and presented at the annual meeting of the American Society for Reproductive Medicine (ASRM) shows.

-In a study analyzing 4,515 patients who had up to three consecutive Single Embryo Transfers (SET) of chromosomally-normal, or euploid, embryos, 94.9% achieved a pregnancy.
+In a study analyzing 4,515 patients with up to three consecutive Single Embryo Transfers (SET) of chromosomally normal, or euploid, embryos, 94.9% achieved a pregnancy.
 Implantation, or pregnancy, rates were highest for the first transfer for a euploid embryo: it stood at 69.4%.
-Implantation rates for the second euploid transfer were 59.3% and for the third, 59.2%.
+Implantation rates for the second euploid transfer were 59.3%, and for the third, 59.2%.

-“These findings are further evidence of just how far IVF has come – that now, women with three normal embryos have a 95% chance of pregnancy,” said Dr. Paul Pirtea, who conducted the retrospective research at RMA’s flagship center in Basking Ridge, New Jersey, in 2018.
+“These findings are further evidence of just how far IVF has come – that now, women with three normal embryos have a 95% chance of pregnancy,” said Dr. Paul Pirtea, who conducted the retrospective research at RMA’s fertility clinic in Basking Ridge, New Jersey, in 2018.

 “While the implantation rates decline minimally with increasing transfers, the fact that they remain high suggests that the 5% of patients who fail to implant after three attempts may largely be victims of simple probabilities and that additional transfers offer hope of a good outcome.”